roderickperez/open-DARTS/paper.md

 > Describe the high-level functionality and purpose of the software for a diverse, non-specialist audience.

-Open Delft Advanced Research Terra Simulator [@openDARTS_2023] is a simulation framework for forward and inverse modelling and uncertainty quantification of multi-physics processes in geo-engineering applications such as geothermal, CO2 sequestration, water pumping, and hydrogen storage.
-OpenDARTS has a hybrid design combining C++ and Python code.
+Open Delft Advanced Research Terra Simulator [@openDARTS_2023] is a simulation framework for forward and inverse modelling and uncertainty quantification of multi-physics processes in geo-engineering applications such as geothermal, CO2 sequestration, water pumping, and hydrogen storage. openDARTS has a hybrid design combining C++ and Python code.
 It utilizes advanced numerical methods such as fully implicit thermo-hydro-mechanical-chemical formulation, highly flexible finite-volume spatial approximation, operator-based linearization for nonlinear and physics-based preconditioning for linear solutions.

 # Statement of need